AlvaroRuizDelgado/Morse/Morse_webservice.md

   ```
     - [x] Closing and opening the terminal application solves the issue, as it loads the .ssh/config file.
   - [ ] Dynamic inventory to hook Ansible.
-  - [ ] Separate the modules in different files (type: folder/file.yaml).
+  - [x] Separate the modules in different files (type: lib/file.yaml).
+  - [ ] I'm using an existing key, I should use one prepared in advance in a different folder.

 - [ ] Ansible
   - [ ] Configuration through Ansible.